RISE with SAP · Case Study

 Excess Cloud Capacity

-Similarly, the cloud infrastructure allocation under the RISE contract included capacity buffers that the retailer had never approached.
-SAP’s proposed tier upgrade would add even more unused capacity — at a premium price.
-Redress documented the gap between contracted and actual consumption with precision.
+Cloud infrastructure allocation included capacity buffers the retailer had never approached.
+SAP's proposed tier upgrade would add even more unused capacity at a premium price.

 3